 Based on preliminary analysis, scientists believe the rock cores are igneous, originating in ancient volcanic eruptions.
 The presence of salts in the rock indicate that water percolated through this rock long ago.
 Once the samples are returned to labs on Earth, scientists will look to see if these salts have trapped liquid bubbles, called inclusions; these could provide a glimpse of Jezero Crater when it was wet and possibly capable of supporting life.

 With more than 3,000 moving parts, the caching system is one of the most complex mechanisms ever fielded on a rover or spacecraft.
 Perseverance has 43 sample tubes and five empty “witness tubes” used to gauge the baseline environment prior to collection.
-Ultimately, the team wants to collect at least 20 samples from Jezero Crater.
+Ultimately, the team wants to collect about 30 samples throughout the mission.

 “Getting the first sample under our belt is a huge milestone,” says Ken Farley (JPL-Caltech) in a recent press release.
 “When we get these samples back on Earth, they are going to tell us a great deal about some of the earliest chapters in the evolution of Mars.”